nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |NVDA will be remain  responsive when being flooded with many UI Automation events, e.g. large amounts of text in a terminal.|
 |disabled |NVDA will process all the events comming from the UI Automation API without any limit, so when NVDA is flooded with many events it might become unresponsive, especially in terminals and areas with a lot of text which is changing continuously.|

-After changing the option of this setting, you will need to restart NVDA for the change to take effect.

 ##### Windows Console support {#AdvancedSettingsConsoleUIA}

-This setting selects how NVDA interacts with the Windows Console used by command prompt, PowerShell, and the Windows Subsystem for Linux.
+This option selects how NVDA interacts with the Windows Console used by command prompt, PowerShell, and the Windows Subsystem for Linux.
+It does not affect the modern Windows Terminal.
+In Windows 10 version 1709, Microsoft [added support for its UI Automation API to the console](https://devblogs.microsoft.com/commandline/whats-new-in-windows-console-in-windows-10-fall-creators-update/), bringing vastly improved performance and stability for screen readers that support it.
+In situations where UI Automation is unavailable or known to result in an inferior user experience, NVDA's legacy console support is available as a fallback.
+The Windows Console support combo box has three options:

+* Automatic: Uses UI Automation in the version of Windows Console included with Windows 11 version 22H2 and later.
+This option is recommended and set by default.
+* UIA when available: Uses UI Automation in consoles if available, even for versions with incomplete or buggy implementations.
+While this limited functionality may be useful (and even sufficient for your usage), use of this option is entirely at your own risk and no support for it will be provided.
+* Legacy: UI Automation in the Windows Console will be completely disabled.
+The legacy fallback will always be used even in situations where UI Automation would provide a superior user experience.
+Therefore, selecting this option is not recommended unless you know what you are doing.

 | . {.hideHeaderRow} |.|
 |---|---|